 There will be a fee payable either by the trainee or school (to be agreed independently of CTTC) for the PGCE from the University of Greenwich.

-Financial support isn’t available for this course because it comes with a salary.
+Financial support is not available for this course because you will receive a salary.

 About the training provider

 The Colchester Teacher Training Consortium is an outstanding provider in all areas (Ofsted, Nov 2017), offering a School-Centred Initial Teacher Training Programme.
 Our strong partnership of schools and colleges in North Essex and South Suffolk provides diversity and choice for trainees.
 Our schools offer a wide range of educational experiences including grammar schools, sixth form colleges and specialist SEND placements.

 As our programmes are run by schools for schools, we understand the needs of teachers in training.
 “A rich programme of training, combined with high quality complementary school placements equips trainees with the skills and knowledge to become successful, thoughtful teachers” (Ofsted 2017).

 Our goal is to train outstanding teachers who are able to inspire children and young people to become resilient high achievers and lifelong learners.
 Trainees value the strong pastoral support and mentoring that they receive on an individualised programme. “[The course] is tailored to our needs, we are not just a number” (quoted by a trainee in the Ofsted 2017 report).